codecentric/spring-boot-admin/README.md

 * Interact with JMX-Beans
 * View Threaddump
 * View Traces
-* Desktop notification on status change
+* Mail and desktop notification on status change
+* Event journal of status changes (non persistent)

 #### Server application
 Add the following dependency to your pom.xml.